-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-INDEPENDENT AUDITOR'S REPORT (CONTINUED)
+INDEPENDENT AUDITOR'S REPORT (CONT'D)

-To the Unitholders of MCB USD Short Duration Fund Ltd (continued)
+To the Shareholders of MCB USD Short Duration Fund Ltd (cont'd)